EXPERT PROMPTING MASTERCLASS

 Integration Exercise:

-Take a prompt you use regularly that doesn't always produce great results.
-Apply the troubleshooting framework:
+Take a prompt you use regularly that doesn't always work.
+Apply framework:

 - What specifically goes wrong?